skytan4/Timer/README.md

 * Use NSNotifcations to respond to events
 * Use UILocalNotifications to alert user of events
 * Use UIAlertControllers to display alerts to user
+* Use UIProgressViews to display progress
+* Use CALayers to modify views' look

 ## Guide - Day 1